THE IMPORTANCE OF EXERCISE FOR KIDS…

 We all know that exercise is good for us.
 Being active is important no matter how old you are.
-But especially for kids, it builds strong muscles and bones and helps keep their weight under control.
-At least one in seven preschoolers is already overweight, and that number goes up in the elementary and middle school years.
-Being overweight at a young age can lead to obesity in adulthood, which can lead to conditions like diabetes, heart related issues and even cancer.
-A good start to avoid this is one hour of exercise per day starting in a young age.
+But especially for kids, it builds strong muscles and bones and it helps keep their weight under control.
+It is scary to see that at least one in seven preschoolers is already overweight, and that number goes up in the elementary and middle-school years.
+Being overweight at a young age can lead to obesity in adult years, which will bring along conditions like diabetes, heart related issues and even cancer.
+To avoid all of that, just one hour of exercise per day, starting in a young age will change your life!

-You have to be the role model.
-Put the remote control down, push back from the computer, take your feet off the coffee table, hide the chips.
+YOU have to be the role model.
+Put the remote control down, push back from the computer, take your feet off the coffee table.
+Hide the chips.
 You don’t have to tell the kids that exercise is good for them.
-Tell them they’re going to have some fun.
+Tell them they’re going to have some FUN.
 And you can have fun right alongside them.
-They’re watching you.
+Once they get the hang of things and can play on their own, you can do whatever you like.
+But remember… they’re watching you!
 And if you want them to build these good exercise habits for life, it’s more than helpful if they see that you have them as well.

-No yelling.
+NO YELLING!
 If an activity isn’t fun, a kid won’t do it.
-They don’t get the tennis racket back far enough?
+They can dig their heels in like nobody’s business.
+They run funny?
 That’s okay.
+They don’t get the racket back?
+That’s okay, too.
 They keep missing the hoop?
 They’ll get better.
-Find the activity or sport that appeals to them and just keep the encouragement, cheers and big smiles coming.
+Find the activity or sport that appeals to them and just keep the encouragement and cheers and big wide smiles coming.
 Don’t forget that it’s not the outcome that matters, it’s the journey.
 The fun journey.